NomicFoundation/ethereum-hackathon-setup-checker/README.md

 If the installation failed, your environment is not ready and you need to follow the instructions from the next section.

-If the installation went well, and you should see a confirmation message, it means that your development environment is ready for the hackathon.
+If the installation went well, you should see a confirmation message, and your development environment is ready for the hackathon.

 ## Setting up your development environment